A LinkedIn post discussing “empathy in sales” asked the question:

 Know what I neither trust nor like?

-Recent claims that sellers need to be trusted, not liked.
+Recent claims that sellers need to be trusted, and that it’s not necessary to be liked.

 That’s like saying you don’t need a decent salary – just a sizeable, gorgeous home in a desirable neighbourhood and as many 5-star vacations you need per year.